nvs/gem-leaderboards/README.md

 ## 1.5 Leaderboards

-The results here reflect the best **Damage Test** kills.
-These leaderboards are closed as of 2019-06-01.
+These leaderboards are closed.

 ### Categories

-- **[Time](#15-time).** Only games that complete Level 50 will be considered.
+- **[Time](#15-time).** Only the displayed time upon completing Level 50 is considered.
-- **[DPS](#15-dps).** Only games that complete Level 50 will be considered.
+- **[DPS](#15-dps).** Only the displayed DPS upon completing Level 50 is considered.

 ### Prizes

-- The **top player** in each category will be recognized as one of the Gem TD+ Champions.
-They will receive this role on the Discord.
+- The **top player** in each category will be recognized as a **Gem TD+**
+  @Champion.
 They will also randomly appear in place of bosses, with a model of their choosing.
 This is purely cosmetic.
-- **Second and third place** in each category will randomly appear in place of veteran units, with a model of their choosing.
-This is purely cosmetic.
+- **Second** and **third place** in each category will randomly appear in place of veteran units, with a model of their choosing.
+This is purely cosmetic. *Note that veterans units do not exist yet in the map.*
-- All players recognized via the above will become Leveled on the Discord.
-A critter/NPC will be added to the middle area to acknowledge their achievement.
+- All players recognized via the above will become @Leveled on the Discord.
+  A critter/NPC will be added to the middle area to acknowledge their achievement. *The method to display this may change in future versions of the map.*

-_Note: [NVS] is excluded from the prizes.
-The reward extends to the next position as a result._
+*Note: [NVS](https://github.com/nvs) is excluded from the prizes.
+The reward extends to the next position as a result.*

 ### 1.5 Time